thm-projects/arsnova-flashcards/Readme.md

 ---
 The [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_app) arsnova🍅cards offers students a modern and intuitive access to one of the most successful and evidence based learning methods, i.e., [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).

 arsnova🍅cards uses Meteor as application framework.
-Download and install [Meteor](https://www.meteor.com/) to get the app running in your local development environment.
+For local development, you can choose the native or the containerized version with Docker.

 ## Hardware requirements
 - 4 GB RAM

 ## Setup with Docker
+**This is the recommended method!**

-Instructions for Docker can be found [»here«](.docker/docker_readme.md).
+**Instructions for starting cards with Docker can be found [»here«](.docker/docker_readme.md).**

 ## Setup (native)
 |Step | Linux Terminal Command  |